dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

 a rather expressive language and has those features available out of the box.

 We think that the problem described in the section on code generation for exceptions might be the biggest current MIL limitation.
-We will expand this more in the following chapter.